 Moroccan Music is one of the fundamental aspects of Morocco's culture, There are many different musical styles to be found in Morocco, each one with its own history.
 You can find Amazigh music from the Rif, Andalusian music from Rabat, Fes and Oujda, Chaabi from the Atlas, Ahidous from the Souss as well as Gnawa plus many more.

 Learn more about Moroccan Music

 This is another one of the country characteristics, its citizen's hospitality.
 Moroccan people are probably ones of the nicest people you'll ever meet!
-They will welcome you into their homes without even the need to make sure of who you really are, they feel the need to feed you until you can not eat anymore, tell you all the stories you might need or not need to know about their land and guide you through your entire journey.
+They will welcome you into their homes without even the need to make sure of who you really are, they feel the need to feed you until you can not eat anymore, don't be surprised if your are invited to drink "Atay" this is the Moroccan Mint Tea, this delicious drink is composed by gunpowder tea, Sugar, water and fresh mint (or chiba - Artemisia arborescens - during winter), during the Tea ceremony they will tell you all the stories you might need or not need to know about their land and guide you through your entire journey.
 As for youngsters ?
 They'll introduce you to the mixture of culture in every possible aspect and teach you what fun really means over here.

 Moroccan culture and traditions

 More information about Moroccan culture.